acbsp/bonafide.guru/en/contents.rst

 Being a sanyasi He was quite strict to His devotees, we can see it from the event with Haridas.

-As an incarnation of Radharani Srila Prabhupada shows the highest humility and compassion to all conditioned souls.
+As an incarnation of Radharani |SP| shows the highest humility and compassion to all conditioned souls.
 Just like a magnet He attracts to Himself the most fallen and like philosophical stone transforms them into devotees of Lord Krishna.
-By the unconditional mercy of Srila Prabhupada, each person can easily approach Him and communicate with Him, it is enough to just sincerely take His book in hands.
+By the unconditional mercy of |SP|, each person can easily approach Him and communicate with Him, it is enough to just sincerely take His book in hands.
 Just like loving father takes care of all his children, making no difference, so does Prabhupada with all his love takes care of all souls